cybik/tk-quanta-baseline/README.md

 # Description <a name="description"></a>
 TUXEDO Computers kernel module drivers for keyboard, keyboard backlight & general hardware I/O

-Features
+Features:

 - Driver for Fn-keys
 - Sysfs control of brightness/color/mode for most TUXEDO keyboards (note: white backlight only models are currently not supported)
 - Hardware I/O driver for TUXEDO Control Center

-Modules included in this package
+Modules included in this package:

 - tuxedo-keyboard
 - tuxedo-io
 - clevo-wmi
 - clevo-acpi

 Additional modules not related to Tuxedo products:

 - quanta-wmi

 # Building and Installing <a name="building"></a>

-## Dependencies:
+## Dependencies

 - make
 - gcc
 - linux-headers